 Guest post by Luke Filer, Amazon FBA seller

 Spoiler alert, this post isn’t going to be the most fun to read.
-I’m not trying to make a Virtual Assistant out to be the best thing since sliced bread.
+I’m not trying to make an Amazon Virtual Assistant out to be the best thing since sliced bread.
 Instead, I will give you as much useful information as I can in a relatively short post, to help you grow your ecommerce team if you feel it’s the right move for you.

 What is an Amazon Virtual Assistant?